Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Efficient Algorithms for Finding Exploration Strategies Certifying Low Relaxed DOEC

-\begin{theorem} For any $\varepsilon < 1$, \Cref{alg:extended-f-design} with $\Delta_t = \varepsilon$ terminates at most $\terminate$ iterations and outputs a distribution $p^*\in \co(\Lambda)$ such that Eq.~\eqref{eqn:monster-g} holds. \end{theorem} The proof of the theorem can be found in Appendix~\ref{sec:coord-desc-converge}.
+The proof of Theorem~\ref{thm:doec-leq-sec} can be found in Appendix~\ref{sec:coord-desc-converge}.
 Its key idea is to construct a potential function that linearly combines a (negative) sequential extrapolation error term and a regret term, and show that the potential function decreases steadily while respecting a lower bound.
 The sequential extrapolation error serves as the same role as log barrier or log-determinant barrier regularizers in previous works~\citep{agarwal14taming,xu2020upper}.
 In Appendix~\ref{app:large-step-size}, we show additionally that when $\Lambda = \cbr{\delta_a: a \in \Acal}$, we can solve Eq.~\eqref{eqn:monster-g} using \Cref{alg:extended-f-design} with a more aggressive step size and a much lower $\upbound{\SEC_\varepsilon(\Gcal,\Lambda)}$ iterations; this generalizes~\cite[][Section 4]{xu2020upper} to nonlinear reward function classes.